 Individuals who make submission to Council should be aware that their correspondence may become part of the public record and may be made available to the public through the agenda process which includes publication on the Town’s website.

-If you feel that there is a compelling reason that your correspondence to Council should not be included on the agenda and released to the public, please notify the Clerk’s Office.
+If you feel that there is a compelling reason that your correspondence to Council should not be included on the agenda and released to the public, please notify the Municipal Clerk’s Office.

 Provincial and Federal Area Representatives